webnf/davstore/README.md

 ```
 This is also the symbol, that it's bound to in the API.

-#### Why don't your core.typed annotations typecheck?
-I'm waiting on outstanding issues of core.typed and haven't bothered to remove the
-(hopefully still correct) annotations.

 #### What's missing?
 You tell me :-)